 Don’t forget to get the edges.

 We moved the shirt outside where there was a nice breeze and it allowed it to lighten a bit quicker.
-Keep in mind that the colors will look lighter after washing and drying.
+The color change doesn’t look super dramatic at first, but keep in mind that the colors will look lighter after washing and drying.

-After 10-15 minutes, it’s time to rinse it!
+After 10-15 minutes, it is time to rinse it!
 Using cold water, remove the rubber bands and rinse the shirt.

 Ring the water out of the shirt.

-Toss it on the washing machine, with soap.
+Toss it into the washing machine, with detergent.
 Dry it in the dryer and you’re ready to wear your new reverse tie dye shirt!
+Do not put the bleached shirt in with other laundry until it has been washed separately!